AlgorithmiKee/notes/Machine_Learning/ELBO.md

 * The optimal approximation $q^*$ implicitly depends on $x$.
 Given another observation $x$, we typically end up with another $q^*$, as illustrated below.
 * In practice, $\mathcal Q$ is a parameterized family (e.g. Gaussian).
 Computing the optimal $q$ is equivalent to computing the optimal parameters.
-* Here, we tolerate the slight abuse of notation.
+* Here, we slightly abuse notation for clarity.
 Strictly speaking, the KL divergence should be written as $D_\text{KL}(q(\cdot) \parallel p(\cdot \mid x))$ where $\cdot$ is the place holder for $z$.

 <img src="./figs/vi_illustration.pdf" alt="elbo maximizer" style="zoom:67%;" />

-Now, we turned the inference problem (a high dimensional integral) into an optimization problem.
+We have transformed the inference problem — a high-dimensional integration — into an optimization problem.
 However, minimizing the KL divergence still requires knowledge of the posterior.
 Next, we will make the above optimization problem tractable.

 > Final goal: Approximate the intractable posterior $p(z \mid x)$ with a tractable $q(z)$ by maximing the ELBO.

-## Theoretical Foundations of ELBO
+## ELBO for a Single Observation

 For a given instance $x$, we call $\log p(x)$ the ***evidence***.
 Then: